nitlang/nitutorial/wiki/pages/mission_08_02.md

 In a refinement of a method, the previous definition is accessible with the `super` keyword.
-This allows refiners to add additional behavior before and/or after the original behavior, or to change it completely.
+This allows refiners to add additional behavior before and/or after the original behavior, or change it completely.

-For instance, the core method `run` is the one that control the main execution of a program.
+For instance, the core method `run` controls the main execution of a program.
-It is often refined to add additional behavior before and after the main program.
+It is often refined to add additional behavior before or after the main program.

 As with classes, the keyword `redef`